 - Panel Sessions are typically held during lunchtime, and showcase technical leaders from industry, academia, and government debating hot, and typically controversial, topics of the day in the RF/microwave community.
 Audience interaction is highly encouraged.

 - Through participation in the Student Design Competitions, IMS registered student teams from around the world will have the opportunity to demonstrate the application of strong RF/microwave engineering design principles in the development of the most elegant/efficient hardware solutions to predetermined design requirements.
 Student Design Competitions are proposed and organized by specific MTT-S Technical Committees.

 - Workshops provide an in depth and vibrant forum for academic researchers and industry experts to share in detail their recent research and development experiences/results on specific challenging and emerging RF/microwave engineering topics.

 - Short Courses offer opportunities for attendees to acquire a fundamental level of knowledge on proposed specific topics.
 Focused courses of broad interest from excellent instructors are encouraged.
 Short courses are solicited from all technical areas within MTT-S, including new microwave subject areas, as well as from related fields that directly impact the microwave community.

 - IMS has a long tradition of educating attendees through workshops, short courses, technical sessions, and other formats.
 The majority of the technical programs at IMS are aimed at engineers already working in the microwave industry, with many sessions focused on specific topics.
-However, IMS2015 will add a new session, RF Boot Camp, to provide an introduction to RF basics, targeting newcomers to the microwave world, such as new engineers fresh out of school, engineers changing their career path, and college students looking to gain practical experience.
+IMS2017 will continue RF Boot Camp to provide an introduction to RF basics, targeting newcomers to the microwave world, such as new engineers fresh out of school, engineers changing their career path, and college students looking to gain practical experience.